 Click on ‘Publish’ button.

-So we learned how creating ASP.NET Core 2.0 application with Angular and deploying it to Azure Web Apps using Visual Studio 2017 v15.3 is a much simpler task.
+So we learned how creating ASP.NET Core 2.0 Application Development with Angular and deploying it to Azure Web Apps using Visual Studio 2017 v15.3 is a much simpler task.
 Also, modifying the application and re-deploying it to Azure was accomplished in minimal efforts.

 ASP.NET Core 2.0 framework release has practically made getting started activity with Angular, easier for developers,